pierre-rouleau/pel/doc/pel-manual.rst

 following commands:

 - ``pel-insert-line`` inserts a (commented) line.
-The lenght of the line is controlled by the ``pel-linelen`` customizable variable, whcih defaults to 77.
+The lenght of the line is controlled by the ``pel-linelen`` customizable variable, which defaults to 77.
 - ``pel-insert-filename`` inserts the name of the file in the current or specified window.
 - The following 3 commands insert time/date format for the local or the UTC